antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 This release includes the .NET Core runtime, libraries and tools and the ASP.NET Core libraries.
 We are also releasing Visual Studio and Visual Studio Code extensions that enable you to create .NET Core projects.
 You can get started at [https://dot.net/core](https://dot.net/core).

 We are also releasing [.NET documentation](https://docs.microsoft.com/dotnet) today at [docs.microsoft.com](https://docs.microsoft.com/), the new documentation service for Microsoft.
 The documentation you see there is just a start.
 You can follow our progress at [core-docs](https://github.com/dotnet/core-docs) on GitHub.
+[ASP.NET Core documentation](https://docs.asp.net/) is also available and [open source](https://github.com/aspnet/docs).

 Today we are at the [Red Hat DevNation](http://www.devnation.org) conference showing the release and our partnership with Red Hat.
 [Watch the live stream via Channel 9](https://aka.ms/redhatdotnet) where Scott Hanselman will demonstrate .NET Core 1.0. .NET Core is now available on Red Hat Enterprise Linux and OpenShift via certified containers.
 In addition, .NET Core is fully supported by Red Hat and extended via the integrated hybrid support partnership between Microsoft and Red Hat.
 See the Red Hat Blog for more details.

+This is the biggest transformation of .NET since its inception and will define .NET for the next decade.
+We’ve rebuilt the foundation of .NET to be targeted at the needs of today’s world: highly distributed cloud applications, micro services and containers.

+The .NET Framework and traditional ASP.NET will continue to be relevant for your existing workloads.
+You can share code and reuse your skills across the entire .NET family so you can decide what to use and when, including mobile apps with Xamarin.
+And because we designed .NET to share a common library (the .NET standard library) .NET Framework, .NET Core and Xamarin apps will share new common capabilities in the future.

 Getting Started
 ===============